 Name of Pupil:

 Date of Incident: Time:

 Class: Year Group:

 Staff Involved (if applicable):

 Other Pupil/s Involved:

-Circumstances leading to the incident.
-Describe the circumstances leading up to the incident (incident) nclude location/s, verbal exchanges, etc, as appropriate).
+Circumstances leading to the incident Describe the circumstances leading up to :. the incident (include location/s, verbal exchanges, etc, as appropriate).

-2. Describe the serious incident that occurred after the Include all relevant information (include location/s, verb
+2. Describe the serious incident that occ Include all relevant information (include l curred after the above. ocation/s, verbal exchanges, etc, as appropriate).

-uld record their actions separately and attach such records (ES/NO